aaron1138/Voxel-Stack-Blender/README.md

 ### 🚀 Usage
 The program is run from the main.py.
 Open your terminal or command prompt in the project directory.
 Ensure your virtual environment is active if in use.
 Run the application: `python main.py`.

+2025-08-04 -- Added UVTools direct integration for extraction and repacking of slice files via `uvtoolscmd.exe`.
+I'll rewrite this readme later to go over that, but steps 1, 2, and 6 are effectively not required.
+I would recommend still using the "folder" process a few times and manually scrubbing through the layers output so you can see the results and better understand the grayscale blending being applied.

 1. Use UVTools or similar to extract PNGs of your slices numbered to a folder from your slice file.  `File -> Extract file contents` or `<Ctrl>+<Shift>+E`
    - Recommended: slice files with NO anti-aliasing.
      - The first stage Euclidean distance blending only looks at black and white pixels.